PrestaShop/docs/themes/assets/webpack.rst

 .. note::

   Webpack is not at all required by PrestaShop, you are free to use your favorite tool!
-  The documentation explains webpack since it's the tool we chose for Classic, and StarterTheme ships with a ready to use configuration file.
+  The documentation explains Webpack since it's the tool we chose for the Classic theme, and StarterTheme ships with a ready-to-use configuration file.